-The unique flavor and character of Arcadia homes owes to their rich history.
+The unique flavor and character of Arcadia homes owe to their rich history.
 Unlike many other neighborhoods in the Phoenix/Scottsdale area, Arcadia historic homes were developed slowly over a period of several decades by many various interests.
-As such, no two homes are likely to share the same build date, architect, developer or general “feel.”
+As such, no two homes are likely to share the same build date, architect, developer, or general “feel.”

 These qualities have lent an air of mystique and exclusivity over Arcadia homes.
 Any time Arcadia historic real estate is listed, knowledgeable home buyers scramble to earn a piece of the coveted lands.
 Their zeal for the properties stems from these four main benefits that Arcadia homeowners earn:

 At the turn of the 20th century, Arcadia was one of the most extensively developed tracts of agricultural land in the Arizona desert.
 When the Salt River Valley Reclamation Project was begun in 1903, even more land was made open to possible development thanks to the reliable source of irrigated water from the Salt River.
 Together with the Arizona Canal to the south, Arcadia could become a “fruit basket” for orchards and ranchers who wished to take advantage of the sprawling rural lands.